 The business continues to maintain its excellent track record in Quality, Health and Safety and Environmental controls.
 We continue to maintain our ISO 9001, ISO 13485 and ISO 14001 registrations.
-The business maintained its excellent Health and Safety record of Zero reportable incidents and reduced its ppm quality yield further to 98 for the period.
+The business maintained its excellent Health and Safety record of Zero reportable incidents and had a ppm quality yield of 231 for the period.